liamliaw/os-labs/Lab 3/lab3.md

 ```

 *(b)show that the nice value has changed by inspecting it using the ps command.*

-Use ps command to find the pid of ping, then in the output format use the -nice option to show the niceness.
+Use *ps* to find the pid of ping, then in the output format use the *-nice* option to show the niceness.
 ```console
 fangwenliao@debian:~$ ps -eo pid,nice,cmd | grep ping
  1007  19 ping localhost